-In Experience Data Model (XDM), data types are used as reference-type fields in classes or schema field groups in the same way as basic literal fields, with the key difference being that data types can define multiple sub-fields.
-While similar to field groups in that they allow for the consistent use of a multi-field structure, data types are more flexible because they can be included anywhere in the schema structure whereas field groups can only be added at the root level.
+In Experience Data Model (XDM), data types are reusable fields that contain multiple sub-fields.
+While similar to schema field groups in that they allow for the consistent use of a multi-field structure, data types are more flexible because they can be included anywhere in the schema structure whereas field groups can only be added at the root level.

 Adobe Experience Platform provides many standard data types that can be used to cover a wide variety of common experience management use cases.
 However, you can also define your own custom data types in order to serve your unique business needs.

 This tutorial covers the steps for creating and editing custom data types in the Platform user interface.

 This guide requires a working understanding of XDM System.
 Refer to the XDM overview for an introduction to the role of XDM within the Experience Platform ecosystem, and the basics of schema composition for how data types contribute to XDM schemas.

 While not required for this guide, it is recommended that you also follow the tutorial on composing a schema in the UI to familiarize yourself with the various capabilities of the Schema Editor.

 In the Platform UI, select Schemas in the left navigation to open the Schemas workspace, then select the Data types tab.
 A list of available data types is displayed, including those defined by Adobe and those created by your organization.